wuhanstudio/k8s-istio-https/README.md

 ![](docs/app.png)

-This repo contains configurations for deploying micro-service applications on a k8s cluster with auto-generated https certificate.
+This repo contains configurations for deploying micro-service applications on a k8s cluster with auto-generated TLS certificate.

 ```
 $ kubectl get no